ZezethuM/ZezethuM/README.md

 - 👋 Hi, I’m @ZezethuM
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning C# and PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me zezethu15@gmail.com